momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 # Motivation and Problem Solved
 TODO

+write something like...

 We want IPv6 only resolver.
+Because there are more IPv6 only networks.

-But RFC3901 says it needs IPv4.
+But RFC3901 says resolvers needs IPv4.

-We can have access IPv4 only authrative name servers.
+This mechanism allows IPv6 only resolvers thus more resolvers in IPv6 only networks.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Normative Specification

+## Generation of the IPv6 Representations of IPv4 Addresses
+### Resolveing AAAA Queries to an authoritive name server.
+TODO:

+To know  if the server has IPv6, 5.1 of RFC6147
+### Obtaining the Pref64::/n
+The resolver can know the Pref64::/n by static configuration (most likely because this resolver may also do DNS64 Network Address Translation to the IPv4 address to the domain with only a A record) or by using RFC7225 or RFC8781.
+Using RFC7050 or draft-hunek-v6ops-nat64-srv may not work because these need a resolver to work.
+### Performing the Synthesis

+# Deployment Notes
+I don't know any notes to add here...

+# Deployment Scenarios and Examples

 # Security Considerations